skrey/yellow-extensions/features/command/README.md

 Please do not delete the [extension files](extension.ini), they are always required.

-## How to run a command

-Run commands in the installation folder.
-Open a terminal window.
-Go to your installation folder, where the `yellow.php` is.
-Type `php yellow.php` followed by more arguments.
-To show available commands don't enter any arguments.

 ## How to build a static website

 Build a static website that works on most web servers.
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php build`, you can optionally add a folder and a location.
 This will build a static website in the `public` folder.
 Upload the static website to your web server and build a new one when needed.
 To check for broken links type: `php yellow.php check`.
 To clean the static website type the following: `php yellow.php clean`.

 ## How to build a static cache

-You can speed up a dynamic website with a static cache.
-This speeds up your website significantly, but the cache needs to be updated repeatedly.
-Here's an example: `php yellow.php build cache`, you can optionally add a location.
+You can speed up your website with a static cache.
+This improves loading time, but the cache needs to be updated repeatedly.
+Open a terminal window.
+Go to your installation folder, where the `yellow.php` is.
+Type `php yellow.php build cache`, you can optionally add a location.
 To clean the cache type following: `php yellow.php clean cache`.

 ## How to start the built-in web server

 You can test your website with the built-in web server.
-This is especially handy for developers, since everything runs on your own computer.
-Here's an example: `php yellow.php serve`, you can optionally add a folder and a URL.
+This is handy for developers, since everything runs on your own computer.
+Open a terminal window.
+Go to your installation folder, where the `yellow.php` is.
+Type `php yellow.php serve`, you can optionally add a folder and a URL.
 Open a web browser and go to `http://localhost:8000/`.

 ## Commands